-Massage therapy is offered through TWU Wellness Services.
+Massage therapy is offered through the TWU Wellness Center.
 Massage therapy focuses on balancing body, mind and spirit using Polarity Therapy, Reiki, Shiatsu and Swedish Massage.
 Both chair and full body massages are available.
-Call 940.898.2900 for an appointment.
+Call 940/898-2900 for an appointment.

-Fitness Center-Dallas
+Fitness Center-Dattas

-A fitness center facility is available on the Dallas Parkland campus.
-For the Presbyterian campus, TWU has made arrangements for students to participate in the Findlay Ewing Cardiovascular and Fitness Center (CVC) which is affiliated with the Presbyterian Hospital of Dallas.
-A portion of the monthly membership fee is paid by TWU on a monthly basis for each student participating in the CVC.
-Students may contact the Student Life Coordinator-Dallas for more information and membership application to the CVC.
+Since there is not an on-site fitness center facility at either the Parkland or Presbyterian campuses, TWU has made arrangements for students to participate in the Findlay Ewing Cardiovascular and Fitness Center (CVC) which is affiliated with the Presbyterian Hospital of Dallas.
+A portion of the monthly membership fee is paid for by TWU on a monthly basis for each student participating in the CVC.
+Students may contact the Student Life Coordinator at the Parkland Campus for more information and membership application to the CVC.